Page 2 of 6

 New tires going on Bertie Bea at the 29th Annual Chas.
 B Davis Memorial PRCA Rodeo in Ringgold, Georgia.

-I monitor them with the TST 507 Tire Pressure Monitoring System from TechnoRV.
+I monitor them using the TST 507 Tire Pressure Monitoring System available from TechnoRV.
 This device provides me with real-time data on pressure and temperature, and it has saved me more than once when towing Rosie through desert heat or mountain passes.

 TST507 on Bertie Bea’s dash shows exactly what the tire pressure and tire temperature are on the left-front tire.